Xfarya/CV/README.md

 **Yoga, hiking, running, climbing : :** I love being active, going on adventures and trying out new and novel activities.

 **Painting, drawing, tattoo : :** I enjoy spending time honing my drawing skills.
 I attend life-drawing sessions when I can.
-Most recently, I am teaching myself how to tattoo!
+Most recently, I am teaching myself how to tattoo

 **Writing, reading : :** As a former literature student, of course I enjoy reading and also looking to write creatively, in short-story and play format.